+Where relevant, all disease model projects should utilise accepted models of MND and detail why these models are the most relevant for the proposal.

+Disease Heterogeneity -

+proposals can include, but are not limited to, assessment of patient clinical, genetic and molecular data to inspire tailored therapies.

+Disease Biomarker -

-- Where relevant, all disease model projects should utilise excepted models of MND and detail why these models are the most relevant for the proposal. - Disease Heterogeneity proposals can include, but are not limited to, assessment of patient clinical, genetic and molecular data to inspire tailored therapies. - Disease biomarker proposals should focus on further development of biomarkers previously identified in samples from well-characterised human subjects, supported by a reasonable body of preliminary data.
+proposals should focus on further development of biomarkers previously identified in samples from well-characterised human subjects, supported by a reasonable body of preliminary data.
 Biomarkers should have a rational biological connection to the disease processes.
-Types of biomarkers can include: - Companion Biomarkers Biomarkers that can assess target engagement and disease modification of specific clinical-stage therapeutics; - Neuroimaging Positron emission tomography (PET) ligands for target engagement and pharmacodynamic measurements of novel and repurposed therapeutics, and novel magnetic resonance imaging (MRI) methods to measure structural, blood flow, and white/grey matter changes in the brain; - CSF and blood-based biomarkers Multiplex ELISA and mass spectrometry of particular target(s) or transcriptomic, proteomic, metabolomic, and lipidomic signatures; - Functional activity measures Electroencephalogram (EEG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), electromyography (EMG), electrical impedance myography (EIM); and - Other novel approaches that are supported by compelling evidence. - Disease models proposals should be focused on generating improved model systems that more accurately reflect human disease, which will enhance the translation potential of therapeutics and lead to more successful clinical trial outcomes for MND patients.
-Priority disease model areas include: - Novel disease models: - Development and characterisation of new disease models; - Improvements to existing models; - Models that replicate one or more unique aspects of MND pathology previously undescribed in other model systems; and - Confirmation and validation of newly discovered disease-causing genes.
+Types of biomarkers can include:

+- Companion Biomarkers Biomarkers that can assess target engagement and disease modification of specific clinical-stage therapeutics; - o Neuroimaging Positron emission tomography (PET) ligands for target engagement and pharmacodynamic measurements of novel and repurposed therapeutics, and novel magnetic resonance imaging (MRI) methods to measure structural, blood flow, and white/grey matter changes in the brain: - o CSF and blood-based biomarkers Multiplex ELISA and mass spectrometry of particular target(s) or transcriptomic, proteomic, metabolomic, and lipidomic signatures;

-GUIDELINES
+o Functional activity measures -

+Electroencephalogram (EEG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), electromyography (EMG), electrical impedance myography (EIM); and o Other novel approaches that are supported by compelling evidence.

+Disease Models -

+proposals should be focused on generating improved model systems that more accurately reflect human disease, which will enhance the translation potential of therapeutics and lead to more successful clinical trial outcomes for MND patients.
+Priority disease model areas include:

+o Novel disease models:

+- Development and characterisation of new disease models; - Improvements to existing models; - Models that replicate one or more unique aspects of MND pathology previously undescribed in other model systems; and - Confirmation and validation of newly discovered disease-causing genes.

-- Sporadic MND or common pathology models: - Models applicable to sporadic MND or relevant to a range of familial MND patients will be looked upon favourably; and - Models that mimic a range of MND pathologies, particularly those common to sporadic MND, e.g. oxidative stress, mislocalisation and aggregation of proteins, motor neuron loss, progressive paralysis and premature death due to MND phenotype. - Patient specific models: - iPSC or induced neuronal models which display hallmark MND pathology. - Other novel models supported by significant evidence. - Researchers should clearly present the reasoning behind the type of model being developed, the benefits of the model over any existing disease models, and where relevant, how evidence and validation of this new or improved model will be generated. - Drug Delivery proposals should improve the bioavailability of drugs by increasing blood-brain-barrier permeability or method of delivery.
-Proposals can include: - Using novel mechanisms for drug delivery; and - Establishing a high-throughput screening platform for brain-penetrating drugs to improve drug targeting and bioavailability. - Gene therapy proposals should improve the targeting of therapies against established and newly discovered MND genes, and/or be focused on novel genetic targets relevant to modifying disease mechanisms.
-Proposals can include: - Improvements to existing gene therapy design or delivery; and - Novel gene therapy drugs or molecules. - Regenerative medicine proposals should focus on advancing the potential of stem cell therapy for the treatment of MND by investigating the: - Most suitable cell type for transplantation; - Most effective source for generating these cells; - Most effective route of delivery; and - Therapeutic mechanisms following transplantation. - Researchers should clearly present the impact of the proposal on translation and clinical trial outcomes for MND patients.
+Sporadic MND or common pathology models:

+- Models applicable to sporadic MND or relevant to a range of familial MND patients will be looked upon favourably; and - Models that mimic a range of MND pathologies, particularly those common to sporadic MND, e.g. oxidative stress, mislocalisation and aggregation of proteins, motor neuron loss, progressive paralysis and premature death due to MND phenotype.
-ELIGIBILITY CRITERIA

-ELIGIBILITY
+o Patient specific models:

+- iPSC or induced neuronal models which display hallmark MND pathology.

+Other novel models supported by significant evidence.

+Researchers should clearly present the reasoning behind the type of model being developed, the benefits of the model over any existing disease models, and where relevant, how evidence and validation of this new or improved model will be generated.

+Drug Delivery -

+proposals should improve the bioavailability of drugs by increasing blood-brain-barrier permeability or method of delivery.
+Proposals can include:

+- o Using novel mechanisms for drug delivery; and - Establishing a high-throughput screening platform for brain-penetrating drugs to improve drug targeting and bioavailability.

+Gene therapy -

+proposals should improve the targeting of therapies against established and newly discovered MND genes, and/or be focused on novel genetic targets relevant to modifying disease mechanisms.
+Proposals can include:

+- o Improvements to existing gene therapy design or delivery; and - o Novel gene therapy drugs or molecules.

+Regenerative medicine -

+proposals should focus on advancing the potential of stem cell therapy for the treatment of MND by investigating the:

+- o Most suitable cell type for transplantation; - Most effective source for generating these cells; - o Most effective route of delivery; and - o Therapeutic mechanisms following transplantation. - Applicants should clearly present the impact of the proposal on translation and clinical trial outcomes for MND patients.

+Eligibility Criteria

+Eligibility

-Applications are invited from research-based in institutions in Australia.
+Applications are invited from research-based Institutions in Australia.